 To continue your exploration of the city’s rich history, you can visit Mozart’s birthplace in Old Town Salzburg, on Getreidegasse street.
-The street, also great for shopping and sightseeing, is located approximately 200 meters (3 minutes on foot) from the Haus der Natur.
+The street, also great for shopping and sightseeing, is just 200 meters (3 minutes on foot) from the Haus der Natur.

 Check Out DomQuartier Salzburg

 A UNESCO World Heritage site, DomQuartier Salzburg is a large Baroque complex with tours that let you learn more about Salzburg’s art and cultural history.
-The treasures found there used to belong to the archbishops of Salzburg, and they contain numerous paintings, old furniture, and religious art.
+The treasures there used to belong to the archbishops of Salzburg, and they contain numerous paintings, old furniture, and religious art.
 The audio tour includes every room, with hours and hours of content.
 You can even explore the upper floor of the Salzburg Cathedral, which can be reached via a terrace.

 Take the Salzburg Cable Car to Fortress Hohensalzburg

 Apart from enjoying the amazing views of the city and the Alps, the trip to the fortress is worth it also because the castle is a well-preserved, carefully maintained, and all-round magnificent piece of history.
 You will love the ancient objects, the excavations, the on-site museum and the beautiful Prince’s rooms.

 Try Some Great Brews at the Augustiner Brewery Salzburg

 After visiting churches, castles, and Baroque homes, the best way to close out the day is to spend the evening at one of the many Salzburg beer gardens.
 Augustiner bräu – Kloster Mülln is a cozy brewery with a spacious garden.
 With amazing food and authentic, friendly atmosphere, it is one of the best places to sit down for a beer in all of Salzburg.
-Their Märzen on tap is particularly popular, but you can’t go wrong no matter your choice.
-The beer is served from wooden casks in authentic mugs rinsed under cold water.
+They serve the beer from wooden casks in authentic mugs for the ultimate experience.

 Hotel Schloss Mönchstein